 Being held for even a short period of time can have an impact on your health.
-You may be malnourished, you might have picked up an infection or tropical disease, you may have muscle wastage, and the impacts of your experiences can leaving a lasting effect psychologically as well as physically.
+You may be malnourished, you might have picked up an infection or tropical disease, you may have muscle wastage, and the impacts of your experiences may affect you emotionally as well as physically.
 It is really important to take care of your health when you return.

 When the body is overstimulated, the brain is flooded with neurochemicals that keep us awake, making it difficult to wind down at the end of the day.
 The neurochemicals remain present in the brain and can interrupt your normal sleep cycle.
 The result can be insomnia, bad dreams, and daytime fatigue caused by sleep disturbance.